 The 'justified' option sets all the text fully justified (flush left and right).
 The default is to set the text ragged right.
 The body text of Tufte's books are set ragged right.
 This prevents needless hyphenation and makes it easier to read the text in the slightly narrower column.

 Defining new sections

-As mentioned on page 1, the 'tufte-handout' document class only defines '\section' and '\subsection' headings.
+As mentioned in the "Headings" section (see page 1), the 'tufte-handout' document class only defines '\section' and '\subsection' headings.